Research Associate in the Department of Culture, Media & Creative Industries

 4. Ability to communicate clearly and convincingly both orally and in writing to a wide range of individuals and groups, including academics, industry professionals and professional services colleagues.

 5. Excellent interpersonal skills to develop and maintain effective working relationships within the research team and with academic and industry partners.

 6. Ability to organise roundtables, workshops and events of various kinds (both online and in person), inside and outside the UK, demonstrating excellent organisation skills, ability to work on own initiative with varied workloads, ability to plan ahead, and undertake problem-solving under pressure.

 7. Developing record of high quality publications as evidence of analytical skills and scholarship (achieved or potential) appropriate to career stage.

 1. Language skills in Italian, Dutch or Danish in addition to English language.

 2. Knowledge of current cultural, economic and policy developments in the screen media industries.

 3. Good knowledge of British screen content.

 5. Experience of organising events for academic or industry participants.

 Interested candidates should submit a Curriculum Vitae (maximum 2 pages), a publication list (maximum 1 page) and a cover letter outlining their interest in the research project, how they meet the eligibility criteria and what they might bring to the project (maximum 2 page).
 Shortlisted candidates will be asked to submit two letters of recommendation and a writing sample.
 The selection process will include a short presentation and panel interview.
-Interviews will be likely to take place on February 24 or 25, and successful candidates will start on 3 October 2022 or as soon as possible before then.
+Interviews will be likely to take place on September 9 or 12, and successful candidates will start on 3 October 2022 or as soon as possible before then.